A Patriot Builds Where He Camped

 Sent to America from Ireland at age 13 or 15 with eight brothers by their widowed mother, William Moore lived in North Carolina by 1776.
 Nothing else is known about his life prior to that year, when he took command of a company of Patriot militia cavalry around age 50.
-The company served under his brother-in-law, Brig.
+The company of part-time soldiers served under his brother-in-law, Brig.
 Gen. Griffith Rutherford, during the Cherokee Campaign of September 1776.
 His company apparently was sent ahead of the main force to scout, and camped above Hominy Creek to await them at the spot visited later on this page.

 Moore also led a separate raid in November that burned the town of Stecoah and attacked a number of Cherokee camps, detailed in a letter to Rutherford.
 He apparently got as far as the valley containing the modern town of Cherokee, though there were no major villages there at the time.
 A number of Cherokee men and women were murdered in the raid.
 Moore reported no casualties among his men, though a dispute with them over disposition of their prisoners turned ugly (see “Pigeon River Campsite”).